nkurniansyah/AD_PRS/README.md

 repository: <https://github.com/nkurniansyah/Hypertension_PRS>.
 The
 details on how to create the selected PRS can be found in the paper.
 We offer an alternative approach for simplification by providing a function to combine variant weights into a single overall variant weight.
+This approach have slightly different when we compute PRSsum like in we explain in the paper.
 Below are the instructions:

 1. Clone
     [PRSsum\_Simple](https://github.com/nkurniansyah/PRSsum_Simple "PRSsum_Simple")